 You can check your thyroid by following the below steps.

-- First of all, you need to get yourself in front of a mirror, removing anything that doesn’t give you a clear view of your neck, like turtle necks and scarves.
+- Stand in front of a mirror, removing anything that doesn’t give you a clear view of your neck, like jumpers and scarves.

-- Then stretch your neck back, with your chin pointing towards the ceiling.
+- Stretch your neck back, with your chin pointing towards the ceiling.

 - If you think you can feel something not quite right, like any enlargement, tenderness (besides the uncomfortable feeling of touching your neck area) or lumps, you should see a doctor as soon as possible to get their opinion.

-For info on goitres, nodules and enlargement, see here.
+For more information on goitres, nodules and enlargement, please see this article.